SneakyBobito/face-doc/references/overview.rst

 And there is Face, neither a full and complexe AllInOne ORM, nor a minimalistic ORM that can't join data together.
 Face uses faces to understand how your entities are done, faces are implemented by one and only one trait that once configured will give a face to your entity.
 Once your object has a face, Face ORM will be able to play with it.
 Your object wont have to inherit any EntityBaseClass or to use painfull programing nightmare Annotations.

-Also Face loves sql, and he loves people loving sql, then you can write almost raw sql using FaceQL.
-He will every do what you asked him to do.
-If you ask him for 1 query with 2 join, he will do 1 query with 2 joins.
-Ho yes, i forgot, also Face can speak with you, just ask him kindly. ;)